alexmckinnon/lighthouselabs/README.md

 ### Day 14

 Write a function called isDangerous() that will take a cell in the format 'G7' and check if there is a rock or a strong current in it, OR in the cells immediately above, below, left, or right of it.

+### Day 15

+Write a function called distressBeacon() that takes a coordinate in the format 'H2' and returns a different coordinate in the same format.